Submit an Article

 Abstract

-As I have previously proven, when mixing sufficiently concentrated reacting solutions, any body that is slightly soluble in the selected dispersion medium is obtained in the form of a coarse jelly.
-The general situation is as follows: by changing the rate of condensation of molecules W, any body, regardless of its chemical and physical properties (such as chemical composition, solubility, etc.) can be obtained in crystals of any degree of dispersion, both very large and negligible.
+As I have previously demonstrated, when mixing sufficiently concentrated reacting solutions, any substance that is poorly soluble in the selected dispersion medium is obtained in the form of a coarse-meshed jelly.
+The general principle is as follows: by altering the rate of molecular condensation W, any substance, regardless of its chemical and physical properties (such as chemical composition, solubility, etc.) can be obtained in crystals of any degree of dispersity, from very large to negligible.

 Область исследования: